Supreme Court of Israel

 The Supreme Court consists of 15 judges appointed by the President of Israel, upon nomination by the Judicial Selection Committee.
 Once appointed, Judges serve until retirement at the age of 70 unless they resign or are removed from office.
-The current President of the Supreme Court is Esther Hayut.
 The Court is situated in Jerusalem's Givat Ram governmental campus, about half a kilometer from Israel's legislature, the Knesset.
+By the principle of binding precedent (stare decisis), Supreme Court rulings are binding upon every other court, except itself.
+Over the years, it has ruled on numerous sensitive issues, some of which relate to the Israeli–Palestinian conflict, the rights of Arab citizens, and discrimination between Jewish groups in Israel.